acfunk/wen-swap/README.md

 ```
 ## Deployment

-Changes that are merged to `main` will be deployed automatically to [Swap Shop](https://swapshop.thurstober.com/).
+Changes that are merged to `main` will be deployed automatically

 ## Contributing